 - Commercial Certificate Attestation

-Legalization & Authentication of certificate is an obligatory process to be conducted to facilitate your overseas travel.
-Legalization of certificate is mandatory for achieving your goals.
+Legalization & Authentication of the certificate is an obligatory process to be conducted to facilitate your overseas travel.
+Legalization of the certificate is mandatory for achieving your goals.
 It could be attaining your dream job, undertaking business activities, or accompanying your family member etc. Certificate attestation is a necessary step to prove the authenticity of all the original documents.
 Attestation is required for all your documents including your educational documents like degree certificate diploma certificate.., commercial certificates like power of attorney, certificate of incorporation and personal certificates like birth certificate, marriage certificate etc.

 The procedure for legalizing a foreign document varies from country to country.
 The Hague Convention Abolishing the Requirement for Legalization for Foreign Public Documents has supplanted this procedure with the use of an apostille for countries that are signatories to that convention.
 Once the entire Certificate attestation process is complete, all your documents are proved genuine or valid.